aptech/docs/docs/CR-csvReadM.rst

     print housing[1:5, .];

 The code above will produce the following output.
 Notice that the first row contains all missing values.
-This is because the first row of the file ``housing.csv`` contains a header. :func:`csvReadM` reads in textual data as missing values by default.
+This is because the first row of the file :file:`housing.csv` contains a header. :func:`csvReadM` reads in textual data as missing values by default.
 You can easily remove any rows that contain all missing values with the function :func:`packr` (which stands for "pack rows").